evanderknaap/aggregatelogging/README.md

 ORDER BY BUILD_ID, timeStamp DESC
 ```

-Now you can save the query and assign it a view (table) which feeds a simple dashboard.
+Now you can save the query and save view which feeds a simple dashboard.
 In the BigQuery UI, click "save view" and give it a name.
-Go to datastudio.google.com, and create a report with the table view as source.
+Go to [datastudio.google.com](www.http://datastudio.google.com), and create a report with the table view as source.

 ## Some resources
 Resources: